Chelsea Green Blog

 Read MoreThe BIG Difference Between Small Farms and Big Business

 In the herbal medicine industry, due to a lack of quality checkers, it’s easy for any business to be certified “organic”.
 There is a big difference between small farms and big business, though, as author Ann Armbrecht discovers.
-The following is an excerpt from The Business of Botanicals by Ann Armbrecht.
-It has been adapted for the…
+The following is an excerpt from Following the Herbal Harvest by Ann Armbrecht.
+It has been adapted for…

 Read MoreWant to Become an Herbalist?
 Drawbacks of the Herbal Renaissance